derinmetcalfe/quantst/readme.md

 A statistical method that uses random sampling to simulate possible price paths of the underlying asset to estimate the option price.

-## Optimizations
+## Optimisations

-Significant optimizations have been incorporated to enhance performance and efficiency:
+Significant optimisations have been incorporated to enhance performance and efficiency:

 1. **Precomputed Variables in Models**: Critical components such as \( d1 \) and \( d2 \) in the Black-Scholes Model are
    calculated in advance to eliminate redundant computations.